brandonbloom/fipp/README.md

 [Puget][2] uses Fipp's engine to provide an alternative, colorizing printer.

-[Whidbey][3] integrates Puget in to nREPL via Leinigen, so that every evaluation pretty prints in color.
+[Whidbey][3] integrates Puget in to nREPL via Leiningen, so that every evaluation pretty prints in color.